pharrelloncloud/linux-command-library/basics/navigation.md

 # Purpose:

-Learn how to navigate through directories, list files, and understanding your position in the Linux File System/
+Learn how to navigate through directories, list files, and understanding your position in the Linux File System.

 # Key Commands